 - GUI-based management tools: Hyper-V Manager, a Microsoft Management Console (MMC) snap-in, and Virtual Machine Connection, which provides access to the video output of a virtual machine so you can interact with the virtual machine.

 - Hyper-V-specific cmdlets for Windows PowerShell.
-Windows Server 2012 includes a Hyper-V module, which provides command-line access to all the functionality available in the GUI, as well functionality not available through the GUI.
-For more information about the Hyper-V module, see Hyper-V Module for Windows PowerShell.
+Windows Server 2012 includes a Hyper-V module, which provides command-line access to all the functionality available in the GUI, as well as functionality not available through the GUI.
+For more information about the Hyper-V module, see the Hyper-V Module for Windows PowerShell.